 When you are close to what you're shooting, your subject (what you are focusing on) will be more easily differentiated from the background areas.
-Once you step back and get farther away from your subject, they start to be closer to the background than to you, and therefore the background looks much sharper.
+Once you step back and get farther away from your subject, they start to appear closer to the background (according to your camera), and therefore the background looks much sharper.

 4. Move your subject away from the background.

 Try to get your subject off of that background!
-When your subject is really close to the background, you’re going to struggle with achieving a shallow depth of field, because if your subject is sharp, then the background is more likely to be sharp, too.
+When your subject is really close to the background, you’re going to struggle with achieving a shallow depth of field, because if your subject is sharp, then the background is more likely to be sharp, too (since it's so close to your subject).
 When your subject takes a few steps away from the background, separation is created, and your depth of field no longer extends to the background, creating a beautiful buttery background.

 All of these ways to create blurry backgrounds are caused by the way the optics in our lenses affect our scenes.
 You don't have to just take our word for it!
 If you want to learn more, we recommend doing additional research into lens optics!
 It's pretty fascinating.
 Also, you can watch the video below in case you're a more "visual" learner.